kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/style-react-components/10-dynamic-classes-scss-functions.md

   player: PropTypes.object.isRequired
 }

 export default Player;
 ```

-* We remove `rank` from the player box.
-We just used it to test if it was working
+* We remove `rank` from the player box
+* We just used it to test if it was working

 ```
 // more code